Camilla brings sister to Booker Prize ceremony and meets Dua Lipa

 Camilla was wearing a black lace cocktail dress by Fiona Clare at the event in London.

-The Queen Consort and her sister are having a night out together at the Booker Prize awards ceremony.
+The Queen Consort and her sister have had a night out together at the Booker Prize awards ceremony.

-Literature lover Camilla arrived at the Roundhouse in London with Annabel Elliot, and one of the first people she met was Dua Lipa, who will deliver a speech at the event.
+Literature lover Camilla arrived at the Roundhouse in London with Annabel Elliot, and one of the first people she met was Dua Lipa, who delivered a speech at the event about her love of reading.

-During her conversation with Camilla, the New Rules singer appeared to say “no singing tonight”.
+During her conversation with Camilla, the New Rules singer appeared to say “no singing tonight”, but she later led a rendition of Happy Birthday to shortlisted author Alan Garner, who turned 88 on Monday.

-Camilla, wearing a black lace cocktail dress by Fiona Clare and diamond earrings by Van Cleef & Arpels, met the shortlisted authors and will present the winner with their prize later in what is the first fully in-person Booker Prize awards ceremony since 2019.
+Camilla, wearing a black lace cocktail dress by Fiona Clare and diamond earrings by Van Cleef & Arpels, met shortlisted authors and presented the winner with his prize in what was the first fully in-person Booker Prize awards ceremony since 2019.

-Speaking in the low-lit drinks reception area, Ms Smith said that as it is the first in-person ceremony since the pandemic, people could expect it to be “reimagined” and “something new”.

-One of the shortlisted authors who met the Queen Consort was Sri Lankan Shehan Karunatilaka, whose book is called The Seven Moons Of Maali Almeida.
+Sri Lankan author Shehan Karunatilaka won the award for his book The Seven Moons Of Maali Almeida.

+Published by the independent press Sort Of Books, it is a darkly comic murder mystery set in Colombo in 1990 during the Sri Lankan civil war.

+It follows Maali Almeida, a war photographer, gambler and closeted homosexual as he tries to find out who killed him.

 Karunatilaka said his country has had economic problems and the news that he had been shortlisted “brightened things up”.